 DOEE’s RiverSmart programs help to reduce stormwater runoff that harms the District’s waterways and the Chesapeake Bay.
-RiverSmart programs provide financial incentives to help District property owners install green infrastructure such as rain barrels, green roofs, rain gardens, permeable pavement, shade trees, and more.
+RiverSmart programs provide financial incentives to help District property owners install green infrastructure such as rain barrels, green roofs, rain gardens, permeable pavers, shade trees, and more.
 These practices allow rainwater to stay on site and soak into the ground, where natural processes help remove pollutants.

 No matter how large or small your green infrastructure project is, there is a RiverSmart program for you.
 Some programs offer a site evaluation and up-front funding, while others provide a rebate or a discount.
 Read about the programs below to find out which one is right for you.

 Explore DOEE’s many RiverSmart programs below.